Do you want twelve investing tips that will set you up for success, faster and more effectively than if you just try to go it alone?

 1. Education Comes First

-At the very minimum you need to read a few investing books or take a few introduction to investing courses.
+At the very minimum, you need to read a few investing books or take a few introduction to investing courses.
+You can even find a heap of free information on our site and others, just by searching for things like tips on investing in real estate tips, or stock investing tips.

-An understanding of the basics is crucial to ensure you know how to do things like evaluate if a stock is overvalued or understand how to determine where to buy an investment property.
+An understanding of the basics is crucial to ensure you know how to do things like evaluating if a stock is overvalued or understand how to determine where to buy an investment property.

 Getting an education allows you to take control of your financial destiny, even if you decide to get assistance from advisors.